-The heyday of the city
+Heyday of the city

-As a result of the infamous Thirty YearsWar (1618-1648) the city was completely destroyed and its population reduced by almost half.
-It became in 1640 the Elector of Brandenburg, Frederick William (better known to history as the Great Elector of Brandenburg) strongly contributed to the influx of immigrants and different rare religious tolerance, which led to a sharp increase in the population of Berlin, and, of course, reflected in the cultural development of the city.
-Significantly expanded and Berlin border.
+As a result of the notorious Thirty Years' War (1618-1648), the city was thoroughly destroyed, and its population was almost halved.
+Friedrich Wilhelm (better known in history as the Great Elector of Brandenburg), who became the Elector of Brandenburg in 1640, contributed in every possible way to the influx of immigrants and was distinguished by a rare religious tolerance, which led to a sharp increase in the population of Berlin and, undoubtedly, affected the cultural development of the city.
+Berlin's borders have also expanded significantly.

-Berlin - the capital
+Berlin is the capital

-The 19th century was very favorable forBerlin Development (even during the French occupation of the city received the right to self-government and actively developed).
-Berlin embraced real industrial boom, which led to rapid economic growth.
-Important reforms have been undertaken in the field of education.
+The 19th century turned out to be extremely favorable for the development of Berlin (even during the occupation by the French, the city received the right to self-government and was actively developing).
+Berlin experienced a real industrial boom, which led to rapid economic growth.
+Important reforms were carried out in the field of education..

-In 1871, Berlin became the capital of the GermanEmpire, then the capital of the Weimar Republic (1919-1933), and since coming to power in 1933, the National Socialists and the capital of Nazi Germany.
-After World War II, Berlin was divided into four sectors among the Allies - the US, Britain, France and the USSR, which subsequently led to the creation of Germany (West Germany) and the German Democratic Republic (East Germany), and in fact inflame the Cold War.
+In 1871 Berlin became the capital of the German Empire, then the capital of the Weimar Republic (1919-1933), and with the coming to power in 1933 of the National Socialists and the capital of Nazi Germany.
+After World War II, Berlin was divided into four sectors between the allies - the United States, Great Britain, France and the USSR, which subsequently led to the creation of the Federal Republic of Germany (West Germany) and the GDR (East Germany) and, in fact, inciting the Cold War..

-In 1961, by the decision of the government of EastGermany just a few days was built the ill-famous Berlin Wall, it is divided into several decades, not only the city and country, but also many German families.
-Wall has served as the state border and guarded accordingly.
-Get permission entitling to cross the border was quite difficult and close people, being by fate in different states, for almost three decades were actually deprived of the possibility to communicate with each other.
-In 1989, the Berlin Wall was torn down.
-The city and the country reunited, marking the beginning of a new era in the history of Berlin and Germany.
+In 1961, by decision of the government of East Germany, the infamous Berlin Wall was erected in just a few days, dividing not only the city and the country, but also many German families for several decades.
+The wall served as a state border and was accordingly guarded.
+It was rather difficult to obtain permission giving the right to cross the border, and close people, finding themselves by the will of fate in different states, for almost three decades were actually deprived of the opportunity to communicate with each other.
+In 1989, the Berlin Wall was pulled down.
+City and country reunite, ushering in a new era in the history of Berlin and Germany.